For emergencies, call 911

 Meet Our Officers

-Chief Cody Stanley began his career in law enforcement with the Covington Police Department in 1989.
-While with the Covington Police Department, he served as a TAP officer handling DUI enforcement—and later, became a Detective assigned to child abuse, arson, and major crimes investigations.
-Chief Stanley graduated from the Southern Police Institute Homicide School at the University of Louisville, the National Fire Academy in Emmitsburg, Maryland as an arson investigator, and with a bachelor's degree from Thomas More College.
+Chief Cody Stanley is a lifelong Northern Kentucky resident who began his career in law enforcement with the Covington Police Department in 1989.
+During his service in Covington he earned a bachelor’s degree from Thomas More College.
 He retired from the Covington Police Department with 20 years of service.